 - Short-Term Business (C-2)

 After your visa has been granted, you have 90 days to enter the country.
-If you fail to do so, it will expire and you will have to go through the application process all over again.
+If you fail to do so, it will expire, and you will have to go through the application process all over again.

 How to Apply for Your Visa

-Otherwise, you should contact your nearest South Korean embassy or consulate for details regarding your visa application.
+In any case, you should contact your nearest South Korean embassy or consulate for details regarding your visa application.
 You can usually apply by submitting the following paperwork:

 - one passport-sized photo